Dr. Kazuki TAKASHIMA

 Dr. Ruda LEEResearch Interests: Molecular engineering, molecular imaging, nanomedicine, and drug delivery

-Research in the Lee lab develop novel molecular imaging sensor and multi-drug delivery carrier for Theragnostics (Therapy + Diagnosis).
+Research in the Lee lab develops novel molecular imaging sensors and multifunction drug delivery carriers for ‘Theragnosis’ (Therapy + Diagnosis).

 1. Enzyme specific activated imaging sensor based real-time in vivo imaging